 Hey everyone, Josh here again for another Monday Money post!
 Last week, I talked about what I learned while investing over the past month or so.
 One of the main points was that due to inflation, when my money is sitting in a financial savings account, I'm actually loosing purchasing power.
 However, if I was to invest that money and earn a high rate of interest (such as with Betterment), I could be earning purchasing power.
 At the end of the article, I came to the conclusion that I was going to put all of my savings into investments.
 Of course, I asked you, my readers what you thought about that.

 And, that's where my plan got derailed.
 In comment after comment, you all showed me the error in my thinking.
-See, I figured that if I'm losing money by keeping it in savings, then it would be better to keep all of my money in high return investments.
+See, I figured that if I'm losing money by keeping it in savings, then it would be better to keep all of my money in Motley Fool picks.
 Then, I read the comments that brought a key point up.
 High yield investments are also high risk.
 So, if I put all of my savings into high yield investment accounts, there's a chance that I may loose all of my liquid funds if the market takes a plunge.

 That being said, quite a few of you said that you set a specific cap for your savings account and keep it as close to that cap as possible.
 When cash bleeds over the cap, most of you put that money into investments and allow it to work for you.
 That way, you're not losing too much to inflation, and, in the unfortunate case that the market takes a turn for the worst, you still have liquid assets available in savings for emergencies.